 The tea party movement resists both organization and generalization.
 But the outcome of Arizona's Republican primary will do much to define it.
 The movement is often called "organic."
 Both tulips and poison ivy are organic.
 And Hayworth is a toxic influence.

 Hayworth's 12 years representing parts of the Phoenix suburbs have been described by his former colleague Dick Armey as a "fairly short, undistinguished congressional career."
 But Hayworth attracted national attention after an epiphany of sorts in 2005.
 Though he had previously sponsored legislation to create a guest worker program, Hayworth became a militant foe of Mexican immigration.
 Not just illegal immigration.
-Hayworth proposed a moratorium on
+Hayworth proposed a moratorium on legal immigration from Mexico.
+He declared an intention not merely to secure the border but to "stand up for our culture" -- which implies that Mexicans adulterate American culture.
+Hayworth warned of activists who would create an Aztec state on the ruins of American sovereignty in the Southwest.
+He voted against an anti-immigrant measure -- which, among other provisions, prohibited religious charities from aiding illegal immigrants -- because he thought the legislation was too soft.

 From 2004 to 2006, Hayworth's share of the vote in some Hispanic-influenced precincts dropped by more than 20 points, and he was carried away in the national anti-Republican deluge.
 Hayworth now presses his anti-immigration message in a primary challenge to McCain -- contesting for the right to run for the Senate in a state that is about 18 percent Hispanic.
 To this appeal, Hayworth has added a "birther" message accusing President Obama of "identity theft."
 Here he is on legalizing gay marriage: "I guess that would mean if you really had affection for your horse, I guess you could marry your horse."